hijimasa/cxd5602pwbimu_localizer_arduino/README.md

 ### Initialization and Calibration

 - **Initialization Function (`imu_data_initialize`):**
   Averages a number of samples (defined by `MESUREMENT_FREQUENCY`) to calibrate the accelerometer and gyroscope readings.
 It also computes the initial quaternion based on gravity and earth rotation.

+- **Acceleration Bias Learning (`initialize_acceleration_bias`):**
+  During the setup phase, the system collects 5 seconds of IMU data (9600 samples) to learn the initial acceleration bias using the Fusion AHRS library.
+This helps compensate for sensor manufacturing variations and temperature-dependent offsets.

 ### Data Processing

 - **Gaussian Filtering:**
-  A causal Gaussian filter smooths both the acceleration and rotation speed data using a precomputed kernel.
+  A causal Gaussian filter smooths both the acceleration and rotation speed data using a precomputed kernel with sigma = LIST_SIZE/8.0.

+- **Fusion AHRS Algorithm:**
+  The Fusion library provides a comprehensive AHRS solution that handles:
+  - Quaternion update with gyroscope integration
+  - Accelerometer correction with intelligent rejection during motion (threshold: 10 degrees)
+  - Automatic gravity vector tracking and removal
+  - Coordinate frame transformations (North-West-Up convention)
+  - Recovery mechanism after sensor saturation (5-second trigger period)

+- **Gyroscope Offset Correction:**
+  The `FusionOffset` algorithm continuously estimates and corrects gyroscope bias during runtime.

-- **Orientation Update:**
+- **Adaptive Acceleration Bias Update:**
-  The quaternion is updated using the RK4 integration method based on the gyroscope readings.
-This approach ensures a smooth integration of rotational motion.

-- **Madgwick Filter:**
-  The code applies the Madgwick algorithm (with custom weights) to fuse accelerometer and gyroscope data, correcting the orientation by comparing the expected and measured gravity direction.
+  During stationary periods (detected by ZUPT), the acceleration bias is continuously updated using exponential moving average (learning rate: 0.1%) to compensate for temperature drift.

-- **Zero-Velocity Correction:**
+- **Zero-Velocity Update (ZUPT):**
-  If the computed velocity falls below a dynamic bias threshold, the algorithm resets the velocity to zero to mitigate drift.
+  The improved ZUPT algorithm detects stationary state based on:
+  - Acceleration magnitude threshold: < 0.15 m/s²
+  - Gyroscope magnitude threshold: < 0.015 rad/s (≈ 0.86°/s)
+  - Duration requirement: 0.1 seconds (192 samples)

+  When stationary state is detected, velocity is reset to zero and acceleration bias is updated.

 ### Integration for Velocity and Position

 - **Velocity & Position Updates:**
-  After compensating for gravity, the acceleration is integrated over time (using simple Euler integration) to update the velocity and then the position.
+  After compensating for gravity and bias, the acceleration is integrated over time using the **trapezoidal method** to update the velocity and then the position.
+This provides better accuracy compared to simple Euler integration.

 ## Contributing